-FIGURE 17.
-Simplified Disable Control Circuit.
+Figure 17.
+Simplified Disable Control Circuit

-In normal operation, base current to Q1 is provided through the 110k $\Omega$ resistor, while the emitter current through the 15k $\Omega$ resistor sets up a voltage drop that is inadequate to turn on the two diodes in Q1's emitter.
-As $V{\overline{D1S}}$ is pulled LOW, additional current is pulled through the 15k $\Omega$ resistor eventually turning on those two diodes ( $\approx$ 100 $\mu$ A).
-At this point, any further current pulled out of $V{\overline{D1S}}$ goes through those diodes holding the emitter-base voltage of Q1 at approximately 0V.
+In normal operation, base current to Q1 is provided through the $110k\Omega$ resistor, while the emitter current through the $15k\Omega$ resistor sets up a voltage drop that is inadequate to turn on the two diodes in Q1's emitter.
+As $V{DIS}$ is pulled LOW, additional current is pulled through the $15k\Omega$ resistor, eventually turning on those two diodes ( $\approx\!100\mu\text{A}$ ).
+At this point, any further current pulled out of $V{DIS}$ goes through those diodes holding the emitter-base voltage of Q1 at approximately 0V.
 This shuts off the collector current out of Q1, turning the amplifier off.
-The supply current in the disable mode are only those required to operate the circuit of Figure 16.
+The supply current in the disable mode are only those required to operate the circuit of Figure 17.
 Additional circuitry ensures that turn-on time occurs faster than turn-off time (make-before-break).

 When disabled, the output and input nodes go to a high-impedance state.
-If the OPA2690 is operating in a gain of +1, this will show a very high impedance at the output and exceptional signal isolation.
+If the OPA2690 is operating at a gain of +1, this will show a very high impedance at the output and exceptional signal isolation.
 If operating at a gain greater than +1, the total feedback network resistance ( $R_F + R_G$ ) will appear as the impedance looking back into the output, but the circuit will still show very high forward and reverse isolation.
 If configured as an inverting amplifier, the input and output will be connected through the feedback network resistance ( $R_F + R_G$ ) and the isolation will be very poor as a result.